-Thus, when you arrive at a national park, do not expect to find someone that you can ask questions to.
-Suppose you want to know what to see or visit in your day (or half-day) that you have available.
-You had better be good at reading the park brochures or pdf’s in advance.
+Thus, when you arrive at a national park, do not expect to find someone who can answer any questions you might have.
+If you want to know what to see or visit in your day (or half-day) that you have available you had better be good at reading the park brochures or pdf’s in advance.

-Another aspect of many Australian parks is that they often have excellent hiking trails, many with very well-engineered trails passing through canyons or having scenic lookouts that must cost large sums to construct.
+Another aspect of many Australian parks is that they often have excellent hiking trails, many with very well-engineered trails passing through canyons or having scenic lookouts that must be very costly to construct.
 One trail we walked was being reconstructed with perhaps 50 pallets of large stones (each too heavy to lift) that were being transported by helicopter to remote parts of the trail!

-The Australian National Parks, in our opinion (travelers to Australia may disagree), appear focused on conservation of the landscape and biota, and much less focused on public education and development of awareness of the natural world.
+The Australian National Parks, in our opinion (some may disagree), appear focused on conservation of the landscapes and biota, and much less focused on public education and development of awareness of the natural world.
 The reader should review the various websites of the park services of the various states to obtain a better idea of their functions.

 As a caveat to our comments above, we recognize that Australia has a population something like 14 times smaller than the US, but with a similarly large number of parks.
 It is not feasible to have the same facilities as at US parks, given the much smaller tax base for operating them.